Utah AMBER Alert and Endangered Missing Advisory

 AMBER Alerts are issued for abducted children when the situation meets the AMBER Alert criteria.
 Some children wander away in a crowded grocery store, others might run off after a heated argument.
 When a child is missing, law enforcement can act swiftly to help recover the child, by developing search and rescue teams or by bringing dogs to the scene to track the scent for example.
 AMBER Alert is only one tool that law enforcement can use to find abducted children.
 AMBER Alerts should be reserved for those cases that meet the AMBER criteria.
 Overuse of AMBER Alert could result in the public becoming desensitized to Alerts when they are issued.

 The AMBER Alert has been very effective.
 AMBER Alert programs have helped save the lives of over 800 children nationwide.
 Over 84 percent of those recoveries have occurred since October 2002 when President Bush called for the appointment of an AMBER Alert Coordinator at the first-ever White House Conference on Missing, Exploited and Runaway Children.
 AMBER Alerts serve as deterrents to those who would prey upon our children.
 AMBER Alert cases have shown that some perpetrators release the abducted child after hearing the AMBER Alert on the radio or seeing it on television.

 Law Enforcement must believe all criteria has been met.

 Utah’s criteria for an AMBER Alert:

-- Is there information that could assist the public in the safe recovery of the victim or the apprehension of a suspect?
+- There is information that could assist the public in the safe recovery of the victim or apprehension of a suspect

 Utah’s Endangered Missing Advisory